 explore wine country: biking, horseback riding, and wine tastings are all options

 Optional Easter Island Extension:

-- Day 15: fly to Santiago to connect with international flight.
+fly to Santiago for an overnight or connect with international flight.